uw-unsat/jitterbug/README.md

 `racket/rv32/spec.rkt` contains the specification of the BPF JIT for rv32.

-`racket/rv32/lemmas.lean` contains the axiomatization of bitvector operations in Lean.

 `racket/rv32/synthesis.rkt` contains the synthesis infrastructure and sketch for the BPF JIT for rv32.